madruga81/Openshift-Cloud-Development/README.md

 # Openshift-Cloud-Development
-Repository for development of Microservices in Java EE - Wildfly-Swarm an Maven Fabric8.
+Repository for development of Microservices in Java EE - Wildfly-Swarm and Maven Fabric8.